Lecrapouille/TimedPetriNetEditor/README.md

 Prerequisites to compile this project are:
 - g++ or clang++ compiler for C++11.
 - SFML: `sudo apt-get install libsfml-dev`
+- Optionally, libdwarf: `sudo apt-get install libdw-dev` (needed when compiling this project in debug mode because it will use [backward-cpp](https://github.com/bombela/backward-cpp) for showing the stack trace in case of segfault) else in the Makefile replace `BUILD_TYPE = debug` by `BUILD_TYPE = release`.
 - Optionally, you can install Julia from https://julialang.org/downloads but this does not impact the standalone graphical editor.

 To download the code source of the [TimedPetriNetEditor](https://github.com/Lecrapouille/TimedPetriNetEditor)